wardru/panduza-app/doc/windows_7.md

-# Windows 7 x64 compatibility
+# Windows 7 x64 compatibility (Unsupported since 0.3.0)

+Since app version **0.3.0**, the Rust toolchain has been bumped, thus removing Window 7 support.
+The principal rationale was to get newer versions of Tauri and Rust, so that the app can be more future proof.

 ## Rust toolchain